 The Landay Teaching Gallery supports the Museum’s teaching mission by providing a dedicated space for the study of works of art for courses across the Colby College curriculum.
-The gallery is an ideal setting to view any of the works in the Museum’s collection not currently on display to the public but that may serve a curricular function as the subjects of close looking, comparative analyses, creative exchange, and new discoveries.
-Academic departments and programs that have recently used the Landay Teaching Gallery include American Studies, Anthropology, Art, Biology, East Asian Studies, English, Environmental Studies, History, Psychology, and Religious Studies.
+The gallery is a space available to view any of the works in the Museum’s collection not currently on display to the public.
+For policies and procedures related to the use of the Landay Teaching Gallery, please click here.

 If you would like to request objects for installation in the Davis or Landay Galleries, please contact theLinde Family Foundation Curator of Academic Engagement, Jessamine Batario.